nocarryr/lupy/doc/source/glossary.rst

         This algorithm is described in `EBU Tech 3342`_

+    True Peak
+        The maximum (positive or negative) value of a waveform in the continuous time domain as opposed to the "sample peaks" typically measured in discrete time.
+        This is calculated by oversampling the signal and applying an interpolating filter as described in `ITU-R BS.1770`_.

     BS 1770
         `ITU-R BS.1770`_ is the recommendation specifying methods of filtering, windowing and gating for loudness measurements.